Agriculture

 How to Grow Coriander: Best Practices for Profitable Farming in India

-Table of Content
+Table of Contents

-Coriander plant is a native to Mediterranean region, especially region between South West Asia to North Africa.
+Coriander plant is a native to Mediterranean region, especially region between Southwest Asia to North Africa.
 It is known by different names across the world, such as Dhaniya & Kothambari in India, and Cilantro in the USA.

 Coriander is commercially cultivated across Rajasthan, Madhya Pradesh, Andhra Pradesh, Tamil Nadu, Odisha, Uttar Pradesh and Uttarakhand states of India.
 Among all the states, Madhya Pradesh occupies the top position in total area under cultivation and production.

-Soil & Climate for Cultivating Coriander
+Soil & Climate

-Coriander is a tropical crop cultivated mainly in Rabi Season, but can be grown throughout the year for leaf purposes.
+Coriander is a tropical crop cultivated mainly in Rabi Season but can be grown throughout the year for leaf purposes.
 For the purposes of seed, a dry and cold weather free from frost during flowering and fruit-setting is required.
 The ideal climate and soil requirements are as under:

 Agro-climatic variables